FriendlyScore/FriendlyScoreConnect-Ionic-Cordova-Example/README.md

 ## Implementation

-First we will create the `Plugin` as a separate `android` library which we will then add to the App to enable interaction between the UI component and Native Android code.
+First we will create the `Plugin` as a separate `android` library which we will then add to the App to enable interaction between the UI component and Native Android/iOS code.

 In order to create the `Plugin` for Corodova we will use `plugman`,